Irving Levin's Recollections

 There were many similar incidents, under happier circumstances.
 I used to visit Czechoslovakia, and in each little town I would stay in the same place.
 Very often, I would forget something when I left one the hotels.
 The next year when I visited that hotel, after I registered at the desk, I would find my pajamas, hairbrush, or whatever I had forgotten on top of my bed.

 I learned to ski in Czechoslovakia.
-Rudolph Linke, my Czech commissioner in the area where they make crystal prisms, Jablonec [the Czech name] or Gablonz [the German name], was a great sportsman: skiing, bowling, swimming, et cetera.
-In Czechoslovakia, skiing was almost like walking.
+Rudolph Linke, my Czech commissioner in the area where they make crystal prisms, Jablonec [in Czech] or Gablonz [in German], was a great sportsman: skiing, bowling, swimming, etc. In Czechoslovakia, skiing was almost like walking.
 School-children used to go to school on skis.
 Adults spent their weekends, holidays, and vacations on skis.
-There were several outstanding skiing areas such as Riesengebirge and Ertsgebirge in the Carpathian mountains.
+There were several outstanding skiing areas, such as Riesengebirge and Ertsgebirge in the Carpathian mountains.

 On one occasion, on a holiday weekend, Linke and his wife were anxious to go skiing.
 I happened to be there, and he suggested that I go with them.
 I told him that I had never skied.
 He told me that with a few basic suggestions, I'll be able to ski and enjoy it.
 His brother, who was about my size, was doing his regular army stint.
 He loaded me his outfit and his skis, and we took the train from Gablonz to Unterpolau, which is at the bottom of a mountain.
 All the skiers got out of the train and walked towards the mountain area.
 When we got to the bottom of the mountain area, everybody put on their skis.
 I had a knapsack with food and a little bottle of Cognac, which appeared to be the usual baggage that skiers carried with them.
 Linke showed me how to walk up the mountain on skis.
 It was very difficult in the beginning, but I was young at that time and had enough energy to do it.
 To my own surprise, after two hours of climbing, I felt very well and invigorated, but we still hadn't reached the top area.
 There was a mid-way house where everybody stopped and had something hot.
 I ate my first bowl of soup so fast that I didn't remember having it, and I insisted that I hadn't had my soup.
 They all laughed, thinking that I was just clowning around.